 Another flagged draped coffin returns.
 According to the Associated Press, 2007 has been the deadliest year in Iraq for the US military.

-BAGHDAD – The second half of 2007 saw violence drop dramatically in Iraq, but the progress came at a high price: The year was the deadliest for thesince the 2003 invasion, with 899 troops killed.
+BAGHDAD – The second half of 2007 saw violence drop dramatically in Iraq, but the progress came at a high price: The year was the deadliest for the U.S. military since the 2003 invasion, with 899 troops killed.

-American commanders and diplomats, however, say the battlefield gains against insurgents such asin Iraq offer only a partial picture of where the country stands as the war moves toward its five-year mark in March.
+American commanders and diplomats, however, say the battlefield gains against insurgents such as al-Qaida in Iraq offer only a partial picture of where the country stands as the war moves toward its five-year mark in March.

 Two critical shifts that boosted U.S.-led forces in 2007 — a self-imposed cease-fire by a main Shiite militia and a grassroots Sunni revolt against extremists — could still unravel unless serious unity efforts are made by the Iraqi government.